Apply now for Summer 2021 internships. Please send a cover letter and resume to Naomi Goldberg at firstname.lastname@example.org by Friday, May 14th.

-We are currently seeking a political science, public policy, or law student interested in working on public policy and/or LGBT advocacy.
+We are currently seeking an undergraduate or graduate political science, public policy, or law student interested in working on public policy and/or LGBTQ advocacy.
 We are interested in helping a potential intern research a topic they are interested in.
 Most work product from the internship may and should be used in the student’s own schoolwork.
 Projects may include local and state-level legislative research, legislative analysis, memo writing, and frequent conversation/collaboration with MAP staff.

 A successful candidate will be self-motivated and well-organized.
-Previous experience with public policy or LGBT advocacy is not necessary, but such interests would be helpful.
+Previous experience with public policy or LGBTQ advocacy is not necessary, but such interests would be helpful.
 An understanding of legislative and/or quantitative research is also helpful.
 MAP staff are remote.
-As such a strong preference is given to applicants in the greater Ann Arbor/Detroit or Minneapolis/St. Paul areas, though all applicants are considered.

-This internship has a $1,000 stipend, and we look forward to working with any academic institution to insure that the student receives credit for their work.
-At 10 hours a week, this project has the potential to expand with the student’s interests and desires.
+This internship has a stipend, and we are happy to work with any academic institution to insure that the student receives credit for their work.
+The time commitment for this internship is flexible, thus it has potential to expand with the student’s interests and desires.
 Research and work product resulting from this project can support the student’s publications such as articles or a thesis.

 Please send a cover letter and resume to Naomi Goldberg at email@example.com.